 8 Summer Event Planning Do's and Don'ts

 Summer days are around the corner and it’s a time of excitement.
 People are anxious to get outside, get together with friends and partake in the events they love!
 But with many of the new opportunities, this time of the year can introduce a whole new set of challenges, leaving even the most skilled event organizers questioning whether they’re truly prepared.
-Whether you’re planning an event for the first time, or organizing your 10th annual summer event, we’ve put together a handy list of things to think about as you prepare for the coming summer months!
+We’ve put together a handy list of things to think about as you prepare for the coming summer months!

 - Create a hashtag for your event.
 Hashtags pull conversations together on social media, making it easy for people to find photos and other attendee interactions with your event.
 The best hashtags are unique, short, memorable and related to what you’re doing.
 Be sure it’s character limit friendly, easy to spell and easy to remember.

 - Share the inside scoop on social.
 Excite your audience with fun “behind-the-scenes” content of your team setting up the venue, taking video of a big shipment that just came in, or even a picture of you picking up your guest speaker from the airport.
 Being active on social media in the days leading up to your event will increase the likelihood of your guests being engaged before, during and after your event.
 And, it's a great way to help spread the word about your hashtag before guests arrive!